JonahFSD/gamma-mp-release/README.md

 3. Press **F10** to open the Multiplayer menu.
 4. Type the **host's IP address** in the IP field.
 5. Click **Connect**.
 6. You should see "Connecting..." then "Connected" on screen.
-The host's world will start streaming in.
+The host's world will start streaming in — existing NPCs and mutants get cleaned and replaced with the host's A-Life state.
+After a few seconds of sync, you'll see each other as characters in the world.

 That's it.
 You're in the Zone together.